santaclarauniversity/scu-bulletins/undergraduate-bulletin/markdown files/2022-2023/chapter-3/WomensandGenderStudies.md

 ### 189. Sex, Law, and Social Justice

 This course examines contemporary issues in gender justice through a transnational lens.
-The course will begin with a critical investigation of the dominant narratives that frequently underlie mainstream advocacy interventions; problematizing terms such as \'victim\', \'oppressor\', 'savior,' and \'rescue,\' and highlighting the moral and ethical assumptions that often underlie these interventions.
+The course will begin with a critical investigation of the dominant narratives that frequently underlie mainstream advocacy interventions; problematizing terms such as 'victim', 'oppressor', 'savior,' and 'rescue,' and highlighting the moral and ethical assumptions that often underlie these interventions.
 After establishing a framework in transnational feminisms, postcolonial legal studies, and critical race theory, subsequent units will examine topics including the raced and gendered histories of humanitarianism/human rights, gender and national security, gendered violence, and reproductive justice.
 Readings will be drawn from materials which explore the legal, visual, and discursive elements of a range of social justice movements.
 (5 units)

 ### 190. Senior Capstone